Arohis-Den/Hostinger-Advisor/README.md

 Sites often grow faster than expected.
 Hostinger allows upgrades without moving providers.

-When traffic increases, you can switch plans and apply a **[Hostinger Coupon Code For Upgrade](https://www.linkedin.com/pulse/hostinger-coupon-code-upgrade-jan-2026-get-86-off-anil-vishwakarma-qvdgc/)** to reduce upgrade costs.
+When traffic increases, you can switch plans and apply a **[Hostinger Coupon Code](https://github.com/anil-writes/Hostinger-Guides/)** to reduce upgrade costs.

 This approach avoids migration headaches.